Wings re-sign AP Player of the Year Megan Gustafson

 Gustafson wrote a first-person account Monday for the AP of what it was like to be drafted and then eventually cut by the Wings.
 A few days after she was cut, Gustafson was offered a spot on the Iowa team that’s playing in The Basketball Tournament.

-She landed in Dallas on Thursday and will be in uniform for the Indiana game.
+She landed in Dallas on Thursday and was in uniform, but didn’t play in the Wings’ 76-72 loss to Indiana.

 “There was a possibility if we didn’t sign someone we could be down to seven players after Saturday,” Bibb said.
 “We decided to make that player Megan.
 As players come back we’ll have decisions to make.
 I told her on the phone that she has a second chance now and can make it hard for us to make a decision later on.”